 - Candidates who do not collect their results on Results Day will receive notification through the normal post.
 Letters will be posted on Results Day and not before.

-- Under no circumstances will results will be given out by telephone or email.
+- Under no circumstances will results be given out by telephone or personal email.

 - If you need post-results advice, teaching staff will be available on Results Day

 - If you need an Enquiry about Results service; re-mark or clerical mark check you must complete the appropriate form and send/take this to the Examinations Office.
 You will be required to pay the fee before the enquiry will be submitted.
 This fee will be reimbursed if your enquiry is successful (see FREQUENTLY ASKED QUESTIONS).

 - Certificates will be available for collection in December from the College reception.
 Certificates will not be given to anyone other than the candidate without the candidates written authorisation and will not be posted home.

 - Impington is only obliged to keep certificates for a period of one year after issue.
 If candidates do not collect their certificates within this time (or if they lose certificates that have been issued) they can only be replaced by direct application to the appropriate examination boards.
 You are therefore urged to collect your certificates on Presentation Evening or as soon as possible thereafter and to store them safely.